apple01644/Neural-Network-for-classifing-iris-in-Google-spread-sheet/README.md

 ![image](https://user-images.githubusercontent.com/36323843/235649390-3f63d2bd-e968-4d4d-8c39-dad8893e7e08.png)
 It seems like it can distinguish `setosa`(j=1) and others but `versicolor`(j=2) and `virginica`(j=3).
 I tried to add a hidden layer one more.
-But I still can not.
+But It still could not.
 And it was too laggy to train further.

 ## Matrices and constants
 - Constant